Company Logo - Home Link

 There are special art installations throughout the city, a race that takes up to 4,000 runners through museums, and a dozen musical artists performing in the streets of Paris until 7 a.m.

-Get more details and a schedule for this free event here.
+Find more details and a schedule for the free Nuit Blanche here.

 For other activities in Paris that don't cost a euro, see our post on free things to do in Paris.